-Many Bishops in our country, and around the world, could easily be diagnosed with Narcissistic Personality Disorder.
+While I’m not diagnosing any one person, many Bishops in our country, and around the world, show many traits of Narcissistic Personality Disorder.
 This disorder also has a high frequency of comorbidity (co-diagnosis) with other personality disorder traits of Antisocial Personality Disorder as well as Sadism.
 When a husband experiences these symptoms, his wife and children eventually break.
 They either leave or live in the hell but in some way the situation becomes clear and the man’s psychopathology is revealed.
 In the church, this never happens (unless, of course, the money to pay for silence from the victims runs out).
 When these narcissists also happen to be homosexual, which means their sexuality is disordered, their monosexual environments become stomping grounds for their psychopathology.

 The hierarchy of the Church is an ideal environment for breeding this type of disease.
 Like agar on a petri dish, obedience, humility, internal forum, and close observation and evaluation all contribute to this outbreak of narcissism.
 Most priests and religious have at one time or another suffered at the hands of a narcissist.

 I have bad news.
 There is almost nothing we can do about this.
 The laity can’t fix this.
 Priests can’t even fix this.
 Married priests won’t fix this.
 Like children of narcissistic parents, the best we can do is resolve to not absorb the guilt ourselves for the sins of our fathers, educate ourselves to be clearer and clearer about appropriate boundaries and behavior, and pray for the courage to throw ourselves into the fire when we speak out against their disordered behavior.